Apply for a License (Drivers 18+) in Texas

 - Present a certificate completion from a driver education course, if you are between 18 and 24 years old.

-- See “Driver Education Requirements” below if you are under 24 years old.
+- See “Driver Education Requirements” below if you are between 18 and 24 years old.

 - Proof of completion exempts you from taking the knowledge test.

 - This is NOT required for new residents transferring a valid, unexpired license from another state or country.

 - Pass the knowledge exam and road test (unless you’re exempt).*

 - Pay the $33 new driver's license fee.

 - Applicants 85 years old and over pay a $9 fee.

 - Disabled veterans may be able to waive the fee.
 (See “Fee Exemption for Disabled Veterans" below.)

 Once you’ve met all of the above requirements, you’ll be issued a receipt which you can use to drive legally until your new license arrives.
 Your permanent TX driver license will be mailed to you within 3 weeks.

 Your license expires 6 years after the issue date on your birthday.

 * If you do not pass the knowledge and driving test on your first try, the driver license office will hold your application for 90 days, and you’ll have 3 chances to pass the tests.
 If you do not pass the tests, you’ll need to begin the application process over and pay a new fee.

-NOTE: You may be able to schedule your appointment and/or driving test online; however, this option is not availabe for all offices.
+NOTE: You may be able to schedule your appointment and/or driving test online; however, this option is not available for all offices.
 Check the TX DPS online scheduling page to see if this is an option for your local office.

 Driver Education Requirements

 If you are applying for a first-time license in TX and you’re between 18 and 24 years old, you’re required to take an adult driver education course.